sprov03/akceli-docs/guide/installation.md

     ]
 ```

-finally require the package into your project
+require the package into your project: You will be prompted for username and password to authorize with the repository.

 ``` sh
 composer require akceli/laravel-code-generator